awsdocs/amazon-sns-developer-guide/doc_source/sns-vpc.md

 Congratulations\!
 By adding an endpoint for Amazon SNS to a VPC, you were able to publish a message to a topic from within the network that's managed by the VPC\.
 The message was published privately without being exposed to the public internet\.

-## Step 7: Clean up<a name="sns-vpc-tutorial-delete"></a>
+## Step 7: Clean up<a name="sns-vpc-delete"></a>

-Unless you want to retain the resources that you created for this tutorial, you can delete them now\.
+Unless you want to retain the resources that you created, you can delete them now\.
 By deleting AWS resources that you're no longer using, you prevent unnecessary charges to your AWS account\.

 First, delete your VPC endpoint using the Amazon VPC console\.
 Then, delete the other resources that you created by deleting the stack in the AWS CloudFormation console\.
 When you delete a stack, AWS CloudFormation removes the stack's resources from your AWS account\.